 Roth IRA Conversion Strategy to Avoid Taxes

-This can be avoided!
 If your 401k provider allows transfers of IRA money, you can transfer your deductible IRA money to your 401k.
 When you convert your remaining non-deductible money in your traditional IRA to your Roth IRA, it will be tax free!

-- Move your deductible IRA money to your 401k late in 2009.
+- Move your deductible IRA money to your 401k.

-- Report your conversion with 100% basis at tax time for tax free treatment.
+- Report your conversion with 100% basis on form 8606.

-Early Retirement and Roth IRAs.
+Early retirement and Roth IRAs.
 This strategy sounds like a lot of work to move money into a Roth IRA…. why would you want to hassle?
 If you are considering an early retirement, the Roth allows much more flexibility in early withdrawals than a traditional IRA.
 After a conversion, you only need to wait 5 years, then you can withdraw your conversion money tax free.
 A real benefit for anyone considering early retirement!

+Avoid IRA fees.
 You can transfer your IRA to Scottrade and stop paying fees.
 Whether your account is Traditional, Roth, SEP or Rollover, you won’t pay set-up, annual, custodial, inactivity or closing fees with Scottrade.
 Open a No-Fee IRA now!

-More on Roth IRAs:
+More on Roth IRAs

-- 2010 Roth 401k and Roth IRA Limits
+- Roth 401k Limits and Roth IRA Limits

 - Unconventional Roth IRA Strategy to Lower Tax Bill